Karl Alexander, 5th Prince of Thurn and Taxis: Continuation of the post

 After the end of the Holy Roman Empire, the Thurn and Taxis postal system continued to survive as a private company.
-Since 1806, Karl Alexander headed a private postal company, the Thurn-und-Taxis-Post.
+Since 1806, Karl Alexander headed a private postal company, the Thurn-und-Taxis Post.
 It existed first as a feud of some of the Confederation of the Rhine members, such as Baden, Bavaria, and Württemberg.
-Bavaria, however, nationalized the postal system two years later.
+Bavaria nationalised the postal system two years later.
 After the Congress of Vienna, Karl Alexander took over the Hessian and Thuringian postal services, as well as those in the Hanseatic League cities of Bremen, Hamburg, and Lübeck, and Schaffhausen.
 From 1820, the company began to prosper again, so Karl Alexander began to acquire large amounts of land holdings.

 Acquisition of new land

 According to the Confederation of the Rhine Act, agreed upon between Napoleon I of France and the Confederation of the Rhine princes, the Principality of Thurn and Taxis lost its independence and was mediatised in 1806.
 Since then, the Princes of Thurn and Taxis and hence Karl Alexander, depending on the territory, were subjects of either the King of Württemberg, or the Princes of Hohenzollern-Sigmaringen.
 In return, the House of Thurn and Taxis received the Imperial Abbey of St. Emmeram and associated territories in Regensburg.
 Karl Alexander also received as the family head of the House of Thurn and Taxis, Prussian possessions in the Grand Duchy of Poland.
-In 1822/23, he bought from the Count Kinsky and others the Burg Richenburg in Liberec Bohemia.
+In 1822/23, he bought from the Count Kinsky and others the Burg Reichenburg in Liberec Bohemia.